 Elected officials generally determine and implement state policy without undue interference from unelected entities and interests.

 Despite government anticorruption efforts, bribery, influence peddling, and extortion persist in politics, business, and everyday life.
 The Kim Young-ran Act, or Improper Solicitation and Graft Act, establishes stiff punishments for those convicted of accepting bribes.
-The law applies to government officials as well as their spouses, journalists, and educators.
-In a survey of 300 domestic companies released in October 2017, 74 percent said the business environment had improved since the law went into force in 2016.
+The law, which took effect in 2016, applies to government officials as well as their spouses, journalists, and educators.

-Choi Soon-sil, Park’s friend and main coconspirator, was sentenced in June to three years in prison for using her political influence to obtain special treatment for her daughter from university officials; Choi was still facing additional charges.
-Several other people from Park’s administration and its partners in the private sector have been convicted of related crimes.
-Lee Jae-young, heir to the Samsung conglomerate, was sentenced in August to five years in prison for paying $7.8 million in bribes to secure Park’s support for a business deal that strengthened his control over Samsung Electronics.
+Several people from Park’s administration and its partners in the private sector have been convicted of related crimes.
+Lee Jae-young, heir to the Samsung conglomerate, was sentenced in 2017 to five years in prison for paying $7.8 million in bribes to secure Park’s support for a business deal that strengthened his control over Samsung Electronics.
+In February 2018, Lee’s sentence was reduced and suspended, and he was released from prison, after an appeals court lowered the estimate of the bribes to $3.3 million; he was awaiting a final ruling from the Supreme Court at year’s end.

 C3.
 Does the government operate with openness and transparency?
 2 / 4

-The investigations surrounding Park’s impeachment illuminated extensive collusion between Park and Choi that also involved business conglomerates and the national pension fund, among other entities, affecting government decision-making on a variety of topics.
-In 2017, President Moon vowed greater transparency in his administration and pledged to reform the NIS, whose power was found to have been abused in many cases under the Lee Myung-bak and Park presidencies.
+The investigations surrounding Park’s impeachment illuminated extensive collusion between Park and her friend and main coconspirator, Choi Soon-sil, that also involved business conglomerates and the national pension fund, among other entities, affecting government decision-making on a variety of topics.
+Despite Moon’s pledge to increase transparency and reduce corruption, his administration has had several similar problems.

 D1.
 Are there free and independent media?
 3 / 4